Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: Problem Setup

-For example, in wireless communication applications, this corresponds to a success or failure in transmission associated with a data-rate of $R_{a_i}(t)$.
-The agent has access to both $R_{a_i}(t)$ and $R_\pi(t)$.
-Accordingly, the \ac{TS} phase of our algorithm works with Beta priors with the sequence of $R_\pi(t)$.
-Furthermore, we assume that at any time-slot, multiple arms can be played by the agent.
+{\bf Multiple plays:} Finally, we assume that at any time-slot, multiple arms can be played by the agent.
 However, in that case, the agent observes a weighted average of the rewards of the pulled arms.
-This is formally mentioned below. \begin{assumption} In case at any time-slot the agent pulls multiple (say $n$) arms, $\mathcal{S} = \{a_k\} \subset \mathcal{K}$, then the reward observed by the player is:

-\end{assumption} Note that the player does not have access to the individual arm rewards of the set of arms it has played.
-At this stage, we note that such an assumption is not present in~\cite{auer2019adaptively}.
-However, in several applications this is feasible - e.g., in wireless communications this may correspond to distributing the total transmit power among the available channels, in portfolio optimization this may correspond to distributing the total capital among different options.
+This is formally mentioned below. \begin{assumption} In case at any time-slot $t$ the policy $\pi$ pulls multiple (say $n$) arms, i.e., $\pi(t) = \bigcup\limits_{k \in \mathcal{S}} a_k$, then the reward observed by the player is $ R_\pi(t) = \frac{1}{n}\sum_{a_k \in \mathcal{S}} R_{a_k}(t).$ \end{assumption} Note that the player does not have access to the individual arm rewards of the set of arms it has played.
+This model fits into several application setting, for example, when the bandwidth $B$ is divided among $n$ users equally, the network throughput is $B/n$ times the sum of spectral efficiency experienced by each user.
+At this stage, we note that such an assumption is not present in~\cite{auer2019adaptively} as highlighted in Table~\ref{tab:comp}.